 While spending a weekend in Manhattan during the Christmas holiday sounds terrific.
 It may not be the wisest choice if you’re trying to cut costs.
 One of the best ways to travel on a budget is to visit popular locations during their low seasons.
 The south of France might be a touch chillier in October, but you’ll likely find better deals than if you visit in July.
-Similarly, countries like Greece and Croatia have been known to reduce their prices during the off season as a way of increasing tourism.
+Similarly, countries like Greece and Croatia have reduced their prices during the off-season as a way of increasing tourism.

 As the old saying goes, free is always better.
 Most countries are loaded with free attractions.
 All you have to do is look, for example, many cities will offer free admittance to museums or art galleries depending on what day of the week it is, while others will put on free festivals, that will only cost you part of your schedule, and if you’re a student, don’t forget to bring your student Id card.
 It’ll often allow you to receive reduced fees and sometimes free admittance.
 Planning your trip around free attractions is a wonderful way to save money when traveling.

-If you travel all the way to countries as gastronomically, enlightened as France and Italy only to eat at McDonald’s, you’re missing out and probably spending more than you think.
-We tend to think that fast food is a cheaper alternative to local eateries, but you can get an authentic rice bowl from a Thai street vendor for less than a dollar and the taste will blow your mind.
+If you travel to countries as gastronomically, enlightened as France and Italy only to eat at McDonald’s, you’re missing out and probably spending more than you think.
+We think that fast food is a cheaper alternative to local eateries, but you can get an authentic rice bowl from a Thai street vendor for less than a dollar and the taste will blow your mind.

-Similarly, there are hundreds of different mom and pop restaurants in every country that use local foods instead of pricing imported goods, meaning the food is fresh, authentic, and most importantly cheap or you can always hit up the local supermarket and make your own meal.
+Similarly, hundreds of different mom-and-pop restaurants in every country use local foods instead of pricing imported goods, meaning the food is fresh, authentic, and cheap or you can always hit up the local supermarket and make your own meal.